Aeacu2/Dsc/README.md

 The build took around 0:10:00 elapsed time and 0:50:00 cpu time on an Apple M4 CPU with 16G memory.
 It can take extremely long with a slower computer.
 If a build times out, please try doubling the timeout in the ROOT file.
 We are sorry for the inconvinence.

-To run the experiments, use Poly/ML 5.9.1 (which comes with Isabelle 2025) with the following command:
+To run the experiments, use Poly/ML 5.9.1 (which comes with Isabelle 2025) or Poly/ML 5.9.2 (which comes with Isabelle 2025-2) with the following command:

 `poly --use bench_gen.sml --use bench_main.sml`